wandb/docs/docs/tutorials/monai_3d_segmentation.md

 | **An example of visualized segmentation maps.* |

 :::info
-**Note:** The labels in the dataset consist of non-overlapping masks across classes, hence, they were logged as separate masks in the overlay.
+**Note:** The labels in the dataset consist of non-overlapping masks across classes.
+The overlay logs the labels as separate masks in the overlay.
 :::

 ### 🛫 Loading the Data